Far-Right Afd Makes Unprecedented Election Gains In West Germany, Worrying National Government

-(MENAFN- The Conversation) Germany's governing three-party coalition under Olaf Scholz has already had a difficult time this year .
+(MENAFN- Famagusta Gazette) Germany's governing three-party coalition under Olaf Scholz has already had a difficult time this year .
 But things just got significantly worse with recent state elections in Hesse and Bavaria, two of the country's most prosperous states.

 These elections really do matter.
 State governments control significant areas of policy and are represented in the upper house of Germany's parliament (the Bundesrat), which has a veto on nearly 40% of legislation .